zf020114/DARDet/README.md

 ```
 *If you want to evaluate the result on DOTA test-dev, zip the files in ```work_dirs/dardet_r50_fpn_1x_dcn_val/result_after_nms``` and submit it to the  [evaluation server](https://captain-whu.github.io/DOTA/index.html).

-You can set "--show-dir" to a given path for visualing the test results.
+You can set "--show-dir" to a given path for visualizng the test results.

 ## Inference
-To inference multiple images in a folder, you can run:
+To perform inference on multiple images in a folder, you can run:

 ```
 python demo/demo_inference.py ${CONFIG_FILE} ${CHECKPOINT} ${IMG_DIR} ${OUTPUT_DIR}